ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 **strongSwan IPSec VPN connection for communication over the public network with resources in on-premises data centers**
 * Set up a [strongSwan IPSec VPN service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.strongswan.org/about.html) directly in your cluster.
 The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.
 To set up a secure connection between your cluster and an on-premises network, [configure and deploy the strongSwan IPSec VPN service](/docs/openshift?topic=openshift-vpn#vpn-setup) directly in a pod in your cluster.

-Standard clusters that run Kubernetes 1.15 or later: If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
-You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
-{: tip}

 </br>

 ### External communication to apps that run on worker nodes